shinchiro/mpv-winbuild-cmake/README.md

 add `-DGCC_ARCH=x86-64-v3` to command-line if you want to compile gcc with new `x86-64-v3` instructions.
 Other value like `native`, `znver3` should work too in theory.

+add `-DGCC_BRANCH=master` to command-line if you want to compile gcc with master.
+Other value like `releases/gcc-13`, `releases/gcc-12` should work too in theory.

 or for 32bit:

     cmake -DTARGET_ARCH=i686-w64-mingw32 -G Ninja ..